CzSadykov/DataScience_research_projects/README.md

+# Data Science research projects

+This repository stores some DS projects created during my studentship at Yandex Practicum (2022-2023).
+Ostensibly, they prove that I can bring some value to a DS/ML team.

+Here's a brief recap:

+## Used car price prediction
+**Problem Situation**: A supposed car dealership is developing an app to attract new customers.
+In it you can quickly find out the market value of your car.
+**Task**: to build a model to determine the cost, the RMSE metric should be less than 2500 euros.

+## Gold recovery prediction
+**Problem situation:** on the request for our customer we need to optimize production in order to successfully launch an industrial enterprise while avoiding losses.
+**Goal:** to prepare a prototype of a machine learning model.
+The model should predict the recovery rate of gold from an ore.

+## Predicting an optimal oil well location
+**Problem situation:** On assignment for a fictitious mining company we help to decide where to drill a new oil well.
+**Goal:** to determine the most profitable region for the development of oil wells using Classic ML approach.

-# Predicting a number of taxi orders (time series ML)
+## Predicting a number of taxi orders (time series ML)

-**Goal:** Our fictional customer wants to attract more drivers during peak periods.
+**Problem situation:** Our fictional customer wants to attract more drivers during peak periods.
 **Task:** build a model to predict the number of taxi orders for the next hour.
-As part of this work, we will use **linear regression**, as well as models based on gradient boosting - **Light GBM** and **CatBoost**.
-Of these, we will choose the best one based on prediction quality metrics and training time.

-**Data:** Historical data on taxi orders at airports.
-Features: number of orders (target feature), date/time.

-**Initial requirements:**

-* Period for resampling: 1 hour;
-* The test sample percentage: 10% of the original data;
-* The value of an *RMSE* metric on the test sample should not exceed 48.

-## Results

-**Best Model**

-A cost-efficient linear regression trained with cross-validation for 5-block time series in basically zero time.
-**Final RMSE:** 34.201.

-Training and testing was carried out on the basis of features extended by 168 time lags (where each lag is 1 hour of observations) and a moving average taken for 24-hour windows.
+## Classification of texts for an online store

+**Problem situation:** a fictional online shop is launching a new service.
+Now users can edit and supplement product descriptions, just like in wiki communities.
+I.e. clients propose their edits and comment on the changes of others.
+**Task:** building a model for classifying positive and negative comments.